nealmcb/ColoradoRLA/README.md

 providing strong statistical evidence that the outcome of the election was correct.

-## Objectives

-- State and county election officials are able to successfully conduct a statewide risk-limiting audit of their election
-- Election administrators and citizen Audit Boards find the RLA Software easy to use and helpful in conducting the audit
-- Public observers have increased confidence in the electoral outcomes as a result of the risk-limiting audit
-- The RLA Software is reliable, scalable, and performant

 ## Description

 The RLA Software is designed to facilitate a statistically valid audit of vote